 Electronic Liens and Titles (ELT)

 An electronic title provides the same information as a paper title and requires the same documents as a paper title when applying for one.
 Title documents and applications for electronic titles are handled in the same manner as paper titles.
-Electronic titles are maintained on the Department of Highway Safety and Motor Vehicles (the department) database pursuant to section 319.24, Florida Statutes.
+Electronic titles are maintained in the Florida Department of Highway Safety and Motor Vehicles database pursuant to section 319.24, Florida Statutes.
 An electronic title record is stored in FLHSMV’s database until a paper title is requested for the purposes of selling a vehicle or transferring title to another state or country.

-On an electronic title, lien notifications and satisfactions are transmitted electronically between the Department and the lienholder.
-When an electronic lien is satisfied, the title will then remain electronic until a request for paper title is received.
+On an electronic title, lien notifications and satisfactions are transmitted electronically between FLHSMV and the lienholder.
+When an electronic lien is satisfied, the title will remain electronic until a request for a paper title is received.

-The Department has implemented an Electronic Lien and Titling system (ELT) designed to assist lienholders as well as vehicle owners.
+FLHSMV has implemented an Electronic Lien and Titling system (ELT) designed to assist lienholders, as well as vehicle owners.
 The ELT system reduces the handling, storage and mailing costs associated with paper titles by replacing them with electronic titles.
 Lienholders who join the program and customers that maintain an electronic title may enjoy the following benefits:

 You do not need to request a paper title prior to trading your vehicle with a Florida dealership.